-For each of the five economic development goals, the regional action plan in this CEDS details actions, expected outcomes (with measurable results) and a timeline.
-The annual report will provide progress on each of these goals and items.
-These performance factors are subject to refinement and revisions as part of the on-going CEDS process.
+For each of the five economic development goals, ECCOG will monitor and report on the region's progress to reach the goals.
+Detailed actions, expected outcomes (with measurable results) and a timeline are used in the EDA Performance Progress Reports.
+Performance factors are subject to refinement and revisions as part of the on-going CEDS process.
 These performance factors will include:

-- Number of jobs created as a result of CEDS implementation - · Number of jobs retained as a result of CEDS implementation - Number of new businesses in the region; new emerging industries in the region - Amount of capital that existing businesses have accessed/acquired as a result of the CEDS program implementation - New capital-accessing programs implemented Amount of private sector investment in the region as a result of CEDS implementation - Amount of jobs/businesses created in the renewable energy industry - Amount/value of new infrastructure built in the region as a result of CEDS implementation - New workforce development/training programs initiated in the region as a result of CEDS implementation - Changes in the economic environment of the region - Recommendations concerning changes, revisions, deletions needed for goals, objectives, and strategies that are not producing the desired level of outcomes or are no longer relevant - Recommendations regarding new goals, objectives, and strategies needed to pursue new opportunities - Economic development staff will collect, monitor, analyze and present data and information on economic conditions in the region in an on-going manner and share this information as a resource to stakeholders in the region.
+- Number of jobs created as a result of CEDS implementation - Number of jobs retained as a result of CEDS implementation - Number of new businesses in the region; new emerging industries in the region - Amount of capital that existing businesses have accessed/acquired as a result of the CEDS program implementation - New capital-accessing programs implemented Amount of private sector investment in the region as a result of CEDS implementation - Amount of jobs/businesses created in the renewable energy industry - Amount/value of new infrastructure built in the region as a result of CEDS implementation - New workforce development/training programs initiated in the region as a result of CEDS implementation - Changes in the economic environment of the region - Recommendations concerning changes, revisions, deletions needed for goals, objectives, and strategies that are not producing the desired level of outcomes or are no longer relevant - Recommendations regarding new goals, objectives, and strategies needed to pursue new opportunities - Economic development staff may collect, monitor, analyze and present data and information on economic conditions in the region in an on-going manner and share this information as a resource to stakeholders in the region.
 This data and information will include economic indicators such as labor force, jobs, unemployment, wages, changes in industries, retail sales, population, real estate activity, as well as national and state trends.